Best Practices for Using Adobe Acrobat Pro

 Typed notes are easier to read and help avoid misinterpretation of different handwriting styles.
 And unlike handwritten notes, an editor can copy and paste the text, saving time.

-Make sticky notes using this icon
+Make Comments using this icon.

 Avoid using the drawing tools, such as Line or Arrow, for text changes.
 While these tools are necessary at times, for text edits they’re inefficient and clutter the page.
-It’s best to simply use the Replace or Strikethrough tools.
+It’s best to simply use the Highlight, Replace Text or Strikethrough tools.

 Strikethrough text.